 a.
 For purposes of monitoring sidetone in system applications, connection is made from an external transmitter to MONITORING IN-PUT receptacle J1.
 In this mode of operation, a 12-volt d-c or a 24-volt d-c input may be used to energize relay K1.
-This opens the plate and screen voltage for a-f amplifier tube V6, disabling the tube, and shorts the antenna to ground.
-The low and high a-f amplifiers are still operative.
+This opens the plate and screen voltage for a-f amplifier the like abling the tube, and shorts the anti-ground.
+The low and high a-f amplifiers still operative.

-- (1) For 12- and 24-volt vehicular operation, the disabling voltage is obtained directly from the power supply.
-In 24-volt operation, R23 drops the 24-volt supply to 12 volts to activate relay K1.
-The coil of disabling relay K1 is completed to ground at the transmitter through pin C of J1, and normally will be connected in such a manner as to cause operation of the relay when the push-to-talk circuit of the transmitter is closed. - (2) For 6-volt vehicular, dry-battery, or 115-volt a-c operation, external disabling voltage of 12 or 24 volts dc must be supplied by the transmitter.
+- (1) For 12- and 24-volt vehicular is tion, the disabling voltage is defined directly from the power supply.
+In 12-volt operation, R23 drops the 24-volt operation, R23 drops the 24-volt supply to 12 volts to activate relay K1.
+The coil of disabling relay K1 is completed to ground at the transmitter through pin C of J1, and normally with be connected in such a manner as cause operation of the relay when the push-to-talk circuit of the transmitter is closed. - (2) For 6-volt vehicular, dry-battery, or 115-volt a-c operation, external disabling voltage of 12 or 24 volts dc must be supplied by the transmitter.
 When a 12-volt d-c source for disabling is used, the +12 volts is applied to pin A of J1, and the ground return circuit is connected to pin C of J1.
 When a 24-volt d-c source is used, the +24 volts is applied to pin B of J1, and the ground return is connected to pin C of J1.